Last Updated: 10/8/22 | October 8th, 2022

 Ayutthaya (pronounced ah-you-tah-ya) was founded around 1350 and was the second capital of Thailand (it was the capital before moving to Bangkok).
 Unfortunately, the city was destroyed in 1767 by a Burmese attack and there are only ruins and a few temples and palaces still left standing.

 In 1991, it became a UNESCO World Heritage site and is a popular day-trip destination from Bangkok as it’s just 90 minutes away.
 While lots of companies offer tours, I recommend you simply go on your own by train (it’s much cheaper that way).
-A typical day tour of the area will cost you about 500 THB.
+A typical day tour of the area costs about 900 THB.

 21. See a Ladyboy Show